Adaptive Sampling and Clipping for Private Worst-Case Group Optimization: Relation to Prior Work

 \section{Relation to Prior Work}

 Several works in the literature have studied the problem of training models with max-min fairness using distributionally robust optimization, \eg \citet{sagawaDistributionallyRobustNeural2020,duchiLearningModelsUniform2021} introduce algorithms and \citet{barocas-hardt-narayanan} discusses the broader relation to algorithmic fairness.

 Learning with differential privacy has found even more attention in the literature, both in classical machine learning ~\citep{ji2014differentialprivacymachinelearning}, and deep learning \citep{ponomareva2023,el2022differential,demelius2025}.
 However, research at their intersection is still at its infancy.

-The prior work most related to ours is \citet{zhouDifferentiallyPrivateWorstgroup2024}, where three possibilities to perform differentially private DRO are discussed: two of these are not applicable to the setting we study, because they rely on techniques that are impractical for general-purpose (deep) learning tasks: \emph{output perturbation}~\citep{chaudhuri2011differentially} and \emph{private online convex optimization}~\citep{jain2012}.
+The prior work most related to ours is \citet{zhouDifferentiallyPrivateWorstgroup2024}, where three possibilities to perform differentially private WGO are discussed: two of these are not applicable to the setting we study, because they rely on techniques that are impractical for general-purpose (deep) learning tasks: \emph{output perturbation}~\citep{chaudhuri2011differentially} and \emph{private online convex optimization}~\citep{jain2012}.
 The third, \texttt{NoisySGD-MGR}, is based on \DPSGD and therefore readily applicable to deep learning.
 We compare it to \acronym conceptually in this section, and experimentally in Section~\ref{sec:experiments}.

-Like \acronym, \citet{zhouDifferentiallyPrivateWorstgroup2024}'s algorithm rely on the general DRO strategy of optimizing over a mixture of per-group losses, adaptively giving more emphasis to data from currently low-accuracy groups.
-In contrast to \acronym, it does not vary the composition of batches, but instead maintains a set of per-group sampling probabilities $\lambda=(\lambda_g)_{g\in[G]}$.
-In every training step $t$, it randomly chooses one group, $g$ according to a categorical distribution $\categorical(\lambda)$ and samples a fixed-size batch from the group's dataset $D_g$.
-It then computes the model updates by clipping the gradients to a fixed threshold $\xi$ and adding noise of strength $\sigma^2$.
+Like \acronym, \citet{zhouDifferentiallyPrivateWorstgroup2024}'s algorithm rely on the general WGO framework seen in \cref{alg:non-dp-wgo}.
+In contrast to \acronym, it does not vary the composition of batches, but instead uses the group weighting $\lambda=(\lambda_g)_{g\in[G]}$ as probabilities in a categorical distribution, to select which group to sample a batch from.
+It then applies the same, non-adaptive, privatization steps as \DPSGD.